Sunnyg83/ai-slide-generator/README.md

   `python main.py`

 **Purpose:**
-Demo of using an AI API to automate slide creation from raw
+Demo of using an AI API to automate slide creation from raw text